Our Vision, Mission and Values

 Our Governance

-The Board of the Irish Lung Fibrosis Association (ILFA) is responsible for the running of the charity in a voluntary capacity and to the highest professional standards.
-All trustees are fully committed to operating the organisation with high standards of good practice and transparency, to delivering the charity’s mission statement, its goals and values, to fulfilling our legal requirements, and maintaining the trust, confidence and support of our members, fundraisers, volunteers, donors and other stakeholders.
+The Board of the Irish Lung Fibrosis Association (ILFA) is responsible for the running of the charity in a voluntary capacity and has delegated operational activities to the CEO.
+All trustees and staff are fully committed to operating the organisation with high standards of good practice and transparency, to delivering the charity’s mission statement, its goals and values, to fulfilling our legal requirements, and maintaining the trust, confidence and support of our members, fundraisers, volunteers, donors and other stakeholders.

-We aim to meet our compliance responsibilities by applying the appropriate policies and procedures necessary to ensure that our organisation is run effectively, efficiently, and transparently.
+We aim to meet our compliance responsibilities by applying the appropriate governance systems necessary to ensure that our organisation is run effectively, efficiently, and transparently.

 ILFA is fully compliant with the following voluntary codes, best practice models and statutory obligations: